carpentries/instructor-training/episodes/05-memory.md

 objectives:
 - "Remember the quantitative limit of human memory."
 - "Distinguish desirable from undesirable cognitive load."
-- "Identify when cognitive load is likely to limit learning."
+- "Evaluate cognitive load associated with a learning task."
 keypoints:
 - "Most adults can store only a few items in short-term memory for a few seconds before they lose them again."
 - "Things seen together are remembered (or mis-remembered) in chunks."
-- "Teaching consists of loading short-term memory and reinforcing it long enough for items to be transferred to long-term memory."
+- "Cognitive load should be managed through guided practice to facilitate learning and prevent overload."
-- "Use formative assessments to avoid overloading short-term memory."
+- "Formative assessments can help to consolidate learning in long-term memory."
 ---

 In our final topic in how people learn (and therefore, how we can be more